eclipse-iceoryx/iceoryx/doc/website/concepts/architecture.md

 ### iceoryx introspection

-The introspection client can be used for live debugging and provides information of the current system like memory usage.
+The introspection client can be used for live debugging and provides information of the current system like memory usage and established connections.

 For more information, refer to the [icecrystal example](../examples/icecrystal.md).